 Here at Envision Radiology we strive to exceed your needs and expectations in our patient care and communications.
 Please assist us to better serve you and future patients at Envision Radiology by completing our patient satisfaction survey.
-We welcome your feedback and all your answers will be kept confidential.
+We welcome your feedback regarding your diagnostic medical imaging experience and all your answers will be kept confidential.
 Click the button below to get started.
 Thank you.

 Latest in Imaging Technology

-- Our centers maintain the very latest in imaging technology, ensuring that your procedure results are accurate and reliable.
+Our radiology centers maintain the very latest in imaging technology, ensuring that your procedure results are accurate and reliable.